roboogle/gtkmvc3/gtkmvco/docs/manual/exam.rst

- from model import ExampleModel from ctrl import ExampleController from view import ExampleView import gtkmvc
+ from model import ExampleModel from ctrl import ExampleController from view import ExampleView import gtkmvc3

  def check_requirements():
-    gtkmvc.require("1.99.1")
+    gtkmvc3.require("1.99.1")
     return

  def setup_env(development_state=False):
-    # This is how developers should set gtkmvc logging level (by
+    # This is how developers should set gtkmvc3 logging level (by
     # default debugging info is not shown):
     if development_state:
         import logging
-        logging.getLogger("gtkmvc").setLevel(logging.DEBUG)
+        logging.getLogger("gtkmvc3").setLevel(logging.DEBUG)
         pass
     return